 June 12th 2020 / 3 comments

 Wind back the clock a few years and the difference between an expensive foundation and those found on the high-street was staggering.
 Cakey, oily and just plain useless, the cheaper versions and 'drugstore foundations' as they're known didn’t begin to scratch the surface on the possibilities of those such as Chanel, Dolce and Gabbana or Lancôme.

 Nowadays, however, the technology of makeup and skincare has advanced rapidly for both the high-end and high-street market - so much so, that often two vastly different brands will use similar ingredients that work to the same effect.
 The result?
 Shelves and shelves of complexion-perfecting foundations that work as well as a designer douzy but cost less than a lunch from Prêt.

 So, whether you’re looking for some serious coverage, a radiant dewy complexion, or a way to help fight that midday shine, there’s a low-cost option for all.
-Here’s our edit of the six best bargain brands that pack a serious bang for their buck.
+Here’s our edit of the best cheap foundations from bargain brands that pack a serious bang for their buck.